bytenano/BinaryToBytes-B2B/README.md

 </p>

 ### What can:
-• Byte encryption in AES-256
+• Byte encryption in AES-256 <br />
 • 3 Сonversion methods

 ### Credits: